Reconstructing the boundary of AdS from an infrared defect: Boundary reconstruction and local defect geometry

 where $R_{\Sigma}= R(h)\vert_{r=0}$ is the Ricci scalar of the boundary (built from the induced metric $h_{(0)}$).
-It is not difficult to check that when $d>2$, taking the trace of~\eqref{h2app} and pluggin it back, one obtains
+It is not difficult to check that when $d>2$, taking the trace of~\eqref{h2app} and plugging it back, one obtains

 where $P^{\Sigma}_{ij}$ is the Schouten tensor of the boundary.